 Harry is a modest man but his talents have seen him venture onto the podium many times over the years, for example coming first at the English Open Chainsaw Carving Competition four times.

-Harry loves creating bespoke commissions, finding it a great privilege to be able to bring such joy to people’s lives and he has had some particularly unique requests over the years including a 30 ft high dragon.
+Harry loves creating bespoke commissions, finding it a great privilege to be able to bring such joy to people’s lives and he has had some particularly unique requests over the years including a 30 ft high dragon and 13 metre Bench.

 With some of his works residing in Mayfair’s Vigo Gallery in London, Nottingham’s Town Square, The Royal Sandringham Estate and many National Trust and Natural Resource Wales Sites, he feels honoured that these pieces can be enjoyed by so many every day.

 A talent for carving didn’t just stop with Harry.
 His son Danny is also an exceptional Wood and Ice Carver and together they now run “Thomas Carvings” from their studios in Mid Wales.
 They travel all over the country creating beautiful pieces of art for both individuals and businesses.

 Harry jokes that his son Danny was literally born to Carve Art and the two of them together have an infectious love for their work.

 Danny started carving age 8 so Harry says that he had a head start on him!